GfSE/SAF-Specification/stakeholders.md

 ## Concern
 * How does a system function interact with its environment?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

+  ***Rationale:  In my role, I need to check whether intended solution satisfies my customer needs.***
 * Show in a concise manner the relationships from operational capability to operational story, to operational activity, and to operational performer.
 * Show in a concise manner the relationships from operational process to operational story and to operational performer.
-* What Performers or Resources are necessary to operate the intended solution?
 * What are necessary enabling systems?
 * What are necessary inputs for operating the system expected to be provided by other external entitys?
 * What are the different contexts the system is embedded and utilized in?